 "the Synecdoche Problem."
 By Freddie deBoer, March 8, 2021

 [Below] "...Four months after America last went to the polls, Democrats are still refining their autopsies of the 2020 race and already governing with an eye toward the 2022 midterms.
 Meanwhile, on the other side of the aisle, Republicans are trying to figure out just how firm Donald Trump’s grip on their party really is — and debating whether that grip should be stronger or weaker.

 "David Shor on Why Trump Was Good for the GOP and How Dems Can Win in 2022."
 By Eric Levitz, New York Magazine (Intelligencer), March 3, 2021

-NEW!
 [Below] ORGANIZING.
 "Though Care in Action is not affiliated with Stacey Abrams, who has been widely credited with turning Georgia blue, its work is a direct extension of Democrats’ decade-long effort to reshape the state by organizing voters of color.
 'What it takes to win in Georgia is a multiracial coalition,' says Rep. Nikema Williams, who served as Care in Action’s deputy director in 2018 and now holds the US House seat formerly held by Rep. John Lewis.
 And just as that coalition did not come together overnight, it also drew upon generations of organizing by Black domestic workers."
 (Care in Action; Ai-jen Poo; National Domestic Workers Alliance; National Domestic Workers Union--NDWU)

 "How a Legacy of Organizing Among Domestic Workers Helped Turn Georgia Blue."
 By Becca Andrews, Mother Jones, March-April 2021 issue